CognitiveScale/cortex-profiles-sdk-examples/catalog-management/README.md

 ## Prerequisites
 The app-config.json has a number of attributes which change how the example behaves.

-To skip the data source ingest and instead just build profile directly from the defined connection
+Set skipDataSource to skip the data source ingest and instead build profile directly from the defined connection.
+If loading a large dataset, it may make sense to bypass the data source step.
+Data sources duplicate data and add to load times, but processing done in the data source may be used across multiple profile schemas.
+Profiles built without a data source can no longer be built through the console and must be built through a profile-sdk job.
 ```json
 {
   "process": {